-Sherif Farouk, Mohamoud El-Rahmany, Hatem El-Desoky, Ahmed Khalil, Wael Fahmy
+Hatem El-Desoky1, Mohamoud El-Rahmany1, Sherif Farouk2, Ahmed Khalil3, Wael Fahmy1

-- 1. Exploration Department, Egyptian Petroleum Research Institute, Nasr City, 11727, Egypt - 2.
-Department of Geology, Faculty of Science, Al-Azhar University, Cairo, Egypt - 3.
+- 1. Department of Geology, Faculty of Science, Al-Azhar University, Cairo, Egypt - 2.
+Exploration Department, Egyptian Petroleum Research Institute, Nasr City, 11727, Egypt - 3.
 Department of Geology, National Research Center, Cairo, Egypt

 Abstract: Detailed field observations and geochemical studies were carried out to assess the origin and depositional environment of widely distributed lateritic and limonite ore covered floor of the Dakhla-Kharga oases.
 It ranges in thickness from 0.5 to 8 m, overlying different Upper Cretaceous rocks, particularly the red clay of the Campanian Quseir Formation located in the Dakhla Oasis, or the Cenomanian Sabaya Formation in the Kharga Oasis.
-The lateritic iron ores in the present study consists mainly of massive yellow goethite-rich beds with a high accumulation of Fe2O3 ranging from 82 - 55 %, while the Fe/Mn ratios ranges from 4515 to 25.
-The presences of high Fe/Mn ratio with a wide range of variation indicated that the sources of the iron deposits is from the discharge of iron-rich Nubian Aquifer water controlled largely by localized fractures which formed spring mounds deposited during the Pleistocene age.
+The lateritic iron ores in the present study consists mainly of massive yellow goethite-rich beds with a high accumulations of Fe2O3 ranging from 82 - 55 %, while the Fe/Mn ratios ranges from 4515 to 25%.
+The presences of high Fe/Mn ratio with a wide range of variation indicates that the sources of the iron deposits is from the discharge of iron-rich Nubian Aquifer water controlled largely by localized fractures which formed spring mounds deposited of Pleistocene.
 These mounds which were exposed to subaerial weathering that resulted in the formation of lateritic limonite ore during arid climatic periods.
-The widely distribution of limonite iron ore in topographic areas that are less complicated and have high content of Fe2O3, shed some light on the importance of extracting the limonite ore, which is nearly absent in North Africa.
+The widely distribution limonite iron ore in topographic areas that are less complicated and have high content of Fe2O3, shed light on the importance of extracting the limonite ore, which is nearly absent in North Africa.